Write a function called mergeArrays that combines two arrays into one.

 const todos = []

-function, there are 2 steps: turn everything into HTML and give
+For the render function, there are 2 steps: turn everything into HTML and give

-attributes.
+them their new onclick attributes.
 The onclick functions will need to call

-again refresh the list.
+render again refresh the list.

 const render = () => {list.innerHTML = todos.reduce((acc, e) => {return acc + `<h2 class="todo">${e}</h2>`}, '')const todoElements = document.querySelectorAll('.todo')todoElements.forEach((e, i) => {e.onclick = () => {todos.splice(i, 1)render()}})}

-'s onclick function, which will be called when
+All that's left is buttonElement's onclick function, which will be called when

 the user inputs a new todo item.
-We use unshift
+We use unshift to add to the array so that it

 will start at the top of the list.